pavel-krivanek/Moose-obsolete/src/all/XML-Parser.package/XMLWebClientHTTPRequest.class/README.md

-This class uses the Squeak WebClient library, but does not refer to WebClient classes directly to avoid compile errors on platforms without it.
+This class uses the WebClient library to implement HTTP requests.
+This is used on Squeak when Zinc isn't installed.